lauritzh/oidc-custom-idp/README.md

 # Custom OpenID Connect Identity Provider
 Custom and flexible OpenID Connect IdP for research and PoC purposes - built with Node.js.

+**Disclaimer**: *Any information shared within this repository must not be used with malicious intentions.
+Proof-of-Concepts and tools are shared for educational purpose only.
+Any malicious use will not hold the author responsible.*

 ## Setup
 ```Bash